datagovsg/job-descriptions/Software_Engineer.md

 # Software Engineer (Data Science Products)

 GovTech's Data Science team uses technology and data to help deliver high-quality digital services to citizens and businesses in Singapore.
+We build software for government agencies to better understand and use their data to improve operations and decision making.

 ## What the role is